Setting up a professional spray tan business

 - Big brand names attract clients to your spray tanning business, but also consider that one of my best tans is not that well known

-- If it’s cheap, it will be riddled with chemicals and preservatives that do not give a good tan
+- If it’s cheap, it will be filled with chemicals and preservatives that do not give a good tan

-- If your still unsure, pick a well known brand for your business.
+- If you are still unsure, pick a well-known brand for your business.
 The brand promotes itself and comes along with pre-made images and posters for easy marketing.

 What’s The Best Spray Tanning Machine of 2019